syncfusion-content/maui-docs/MAUI/ImageEditor/toolbar-customization.md

 ## ToolbarItemSelected event

 Whenever you tap the toolbar menu item, the `ToolbarItemSelected` event will be triggered, and you can get the respective tapped toolbar item as an argument as shown in the following code snippet.

+Default toolbar item action can be restricted by setting `e.cancel` to `true`.

 {% tabs %}